How to successfully pitch personalization to your boss

-In a study on The State of Personalization Maturity, 96% of executives and marketers shared a belief in the value of personalization.
-That number, up 4% from 92% in 2018, reaffirms the importance and benefits of an individualized approach to the larger business strategy – now, more than ever before.
+In a study on The State of Personalization Maturity, 95% of executives and marketers shared a belief in the value of personalization.
+That number has remained strong for the last three years, reaffirming the importance and benefits of an individualized approach to the larger business strategy.

 However, despite growing recognition for the practice of personalization, prioritization remains low, with 39% of companies claiming they have not allocated resources to it.
 While the reasons for this are personal to each organization, in a field still so new for so many, one of the most common hurdles to adoption is often achieving buy-in from a strong executive sponsor.

 This individual is essential to creating a culture of personalization and supporting the company’s vision, a role involving proper internal advocacy and education about what’s required for success, as well as the orchestration of relationships between various stakeholders and departments.

 With such a massive responsibility to a program, how do marketers turn their bosses into champions for the cause?

 For those well-versed in the world of A/B testing, where an experiment-heavy mentality may already be a part of an organization’s DNA, this task may come easier.
 Though, it is not free of its own set of challenges.